johnofcamas/replace_evernote/README.md

 ## Basic workflow

 > 1. Save files in my 'documents' folder in Dropbox (use whatever file structure you'd like)
-> 2. Run the script below on the files to create a 'searchable' pdf version of the image.
+> 2. Run the script 'ocr_pdf.sh' "File To OCR" <can be an image or a pdf>

 ### How to search your files